andrastantos/anacron/docs/cpu_latte/pinout.rst

 Speed considerations
 ====================

 NOTE: this setup doesn't allow for EDO access: only FPM mode is possible.
-The whole point of EDO is that the data stays active after CAS de-assertion, we we can't do due to our DDR operation.
+The whole point of EDO is that the data stays active after CAS de-assertion, something we can't do due to our DDR operation.

 Given that the external logic interfacing to DRAM adds about 10ns of extra delay per stage (let's hope we only have one), we get the following: